OTIENDE-Analyst/Sales-Analysis-Dashboard/README.md

 # Sales-Analysis-Dashboard
 This project showcases an end to end sales data analysis workflow using Microsoft Excel.
 From data cleaning and transformation to analysis and visualizations.
-The goal is to examine data inorder to discover patterns and draw insights that support data-driven decision making through KPIs and interactive visuals.
+The goal is to examine the sales data inorder to discover patterns and draw insights that support data-driven decision making through KPIs and interactive visuals.

 # Workbook Structure
 1.Data: Raw collected data.